-After a while you should find that you begin to develop a greater conscious awareness of different aspects of running technique.
-And over time, you will begin to notice that you naturally carry this across to your normal running training.
+After a while, you will develop a greater conscious awareness of different aspects of running technique.
+And over time, you will carry this across to your normal running training.

 Here’s some examples of areas to focus on during these intervals, to help get you started…

 Here, we’re going to begin by focussing on one of the most effective areas… breathing.

 Start by placing your awareness on the rhythm of breathing: